howzat/howzat.github.io/index.rst

 Whenever the function is invoked the actual type of ``T`` becomes apparent.
 At which point you can mentally replace all the ``Ts`` in the definition with the type of the parameter being passed.
 We now have a generic function that can be safely applied to different kinds of data.
-Lets move on to see what kind of restrictions we can apply to ``T``, and why they might be useful.
+Let's move on to see what kind of restrictions we can apply to ``T``, and why they might be useful.

 =================================